-The NIOSH-funded Harvard Education and Research Center (ERC) announces the availability of funds to support pilot projects in Region I. The program will support small research projects conducted by student investigators (trainees) at the pre-doctoral or post-doctoral levels and/or by new/junior faculty investigators.
-The maximum allowable budget request is \$20,000.
-Projects must be completed and expensed by November 1, 2024.
+The NIOSH-funded Harvard Chan Education and Research Center (ERC) announces the availability of funds to support pilot projects in Region I. The program will support small research projects conducted by student investigators (trainees) at the predoctoral or postdoctoral levels and/or by new/junior faculty investigators.
+The maximum allowable budget request for total direct costs is \$18,400.
+The project start date is July 1, 2024.
+Projects must be completed and expensed by December 31, 2025.
 Project extensions are not allowed.